 Photography, as a medium, is often definitive.
 The camera reflects most often what we see, or think we see.
 With camera-less photography and Michael Flomen’s work in particular, the image reflects the mediums ability to capture light and reelect shadow, but demonstrates that the subject matter those shadows and light make up is anything but a clear reflection.

 “Under The Cover Of Darkness”, produced by UMA, La Maison de l’image et de la photographie de Montréal

-A short but wonderful video from Yosemite National Park on the experience of soundscapes and their value.
+A short but wonderful video from Yosemite National Park on the experience of the parks soundscapes.
 As part of the park’s Yosemite Nature Notes ( Episode 29 ), park ranger Karyn O’Hearn and bio-acoustician Dr. Bernie Krause help us and other park visitors begin to hear again.
-It’s not silence you hear in nature, it’s a symphony of sound, and part of listening is understanding and identifying those sounds.
+I love the reminder that it is not silence you hear in nature, it is a symphony of sound, and part of listening is understanding and identifying those sounds.

 Every time i turn on my recorder and go into the field, it doesn’t matter what the habitat is I discover something new… It’s all magical and informative and engaging and life affirming, and it gives us a sense of connection to our living world.
 Every study that’s been done indicates that even when we are unconscious of it, even when we deny it, that the stress levels, heart rate, blood pressure are elevated when we are in the presence of noise.

 I particularly loved the distinction between the sources of sound and the definition of noise.
 Anthropophony is human made sounds, some we control and others we do not.
 The sounds we don’t have control over that create noise.
 These are the sounds that often grate on use and wear us down.
 It’s a nice explanation of why i found soundscapes such a fascinating source of material.